-Chapter 9, Section 9.7 of the AASHTO Green Book provides design criteria for median islands.
+The AASHTO Green Book provides design criteria for median islands.
 Acceleration and deceleration lanes may be required to be incorporated into the design.
 See Section 4.5.2 for additional requirements on acceleration and deceleration lanes.
 Islands to be owned and maintained by the City must be provided with vertical curb and cover material per Standard Detail SD-10.
 Landscaped medians may be permissible if documentation designating the entity to maintain the medians is provided, considered sufficient, and approved by the City.